smwhite/SimplexMethod/README.md

 # SimplexMethod
 A program that solves a 2 person zero-sum game using the simplex algorithm

+Program is written in python and requries the numpy library

 Only tested on 2x2 and 3x3 but should work with any size

 The game file and program should be at the same location on the computer